wordswords/dotfiles/README.md

 [![asciicast](https://asciinema.org/a/518234.svg)](https://asciinema.org/a/518234)

+## Coc.vim Basics

+1. Use `:CocUpdateSync` to update all Coc.vim plugins to the latest version.
+This is done for you on deploy anyway.
+2. `<spacebar>` is the leader key for a lot of advanced Coc functionality.
+3. `<spacebar>-a` brings up the 'CocDiagnostics' window which is similar to the VIM9 quickfix window but with LSP errors.
+Press `<Esc>` to close this window.
+4. `Navigate through the CocDiagnostic errors using `<LEFT>` and `<RIGHT>` while in a document supported by a Coc LSP.
+5. `K` for documentation on the language feature under the cursorr.
+6. To scroll popups that appear, use `<Control-j>` to scroll down, and `<Control-k>` for up.

 ## Coc.vim Shortcuts on large software projects

 Coc.vim is meant to provide an approximate mapping for Visual Studio Code's